How to Repair MySQL Database

 systemctl start mysql

 10. Restore the database from the backup .sql file in the MySQL shell.
-Log into the MySQL client:
+Log in to the MySQL client:

 sudo mysql -u <username> -p <password>